alvessss/Learning/ComputationalThinking/README.md

 <h2>Overview</h2>

 <p>
-	Computational Thinking is an approach that looks for solve problem through several analysis such dissolve the problem into small and easiest problems and find patterns to predict possible behaviors.
+	Computational Thinking is an approach that looks for solve problems through several analysis such dissolve the problem into small and easiest problems and find patterns to predict possible behaviors.
 After trace the whole problem it's needed a well detailed step-by-step showing how to solve the problem so anyone can replicate those steps.
 That step-by-step is the main pillar of the Computational Thinking and its called Algorithm.
-The Programming Languages, basicly, are responsible to translate those algorithms written by the programmers into computer instructions.
-Great algorithms are written to be used multiple times and in different scenarios so they must be generalists and versatile.
+The Computer Scients use the programming languages, basicly, to translate those algorithms into computer instructions in order to solve problems of any scale.
+Despite the name that approach is not exclusive to Computers Scients and is useful in many fields in Exact Sciences or even to solve  day-to-day problems.
 </p>

 <br>